loubarb/store-shopping-cart/README.md

 The cart will update price and quantity of each item added as the user adds them.

 The cart will also persist across each page of the website.

+Please install and run parcel to view and use the shopping cart correctly.